-- And forget Uber and Lyft, which were already in precarious financial shape before urbanites got quarantined and learned the joys of Zooming to work.
+- And forget Uber and Lyft, which were already in precarious financial shape before urbanites got quarantined and learned the joys of Zooming.
 Even after most businesses re-open, my students tell me they have no interest in hopping in a car with a stranger who’s been picking up other strangers.
 (And I found “ride sharing” creepy before humans could kill each other with an air kiss.)

-- Finally, bring on Moses — the migration to the ‘burbs and smaller cities will turn into a exodus.
+- Finally, bring on Moses — the migration to the ‘burbs and smaller cities will turn into an exodus.
 Urban living — as seen from a proper social distance — has lost its glimmer.

 So who scores in all this?